 The rest of the paper is organized as follows.
 In Section \ref{sec:setting} we formalize our setting and state key assumptions.
 In Section \ref{sec:bounds} we propose several bounds on the average treatment effect and discuss point identification.
 In Section \ref{sec:estimation} we formalize our proposed estimators.
-In Section \ref{sec:alternative-effects} we consider alternative causal estimands that may be relevant in the presence of certain competing events.
+In Section \ref{sec:alternative-effects} we consider alternative causal estimands that can be more relevant in the presence of certain competing events.
 In Section \ref{sec:simulations} we provide a simulation study verifying the expected performance of our estimators.
-We then apply these methods to study how censoring may affect estimates of diabetes risk due to antipsychotic use in commercial claims data in Section \ref{sec:application}, and we provide additional discussion in Section \ref{sec:discussion}.
+We then apply these methods to study how missingness may affect estimates of diabetes risk due to antipsychotic use in commercial claims data in Section \ref{sec:application}.
+Finally, we provide additional discussion in Section \ref{sec:discussion}.